 Chop the chocolate into small pieces, the smaller the better as it will melt faster.

-In the Microwave: Add both the chocolate and the milk to a microwave safe bowl or jug, and heat on Microwave HIGH (800W) for 30 second blasts at a time, stirring in between.
+MICROWAVE: Add both the chocolate and the milk to a microwave safe bowl or jug, and heat on Microwave HIGH (800W) for 30 second blasts at a time, stirring in between.
 The time taken for the milk to come to temperature and the chocolate to melt will vary depending on quantities used and the power of your microwave, so adjust as necessary, but always use shorter blasts of heat and STIR in between to ensure even heating and melting.

 Allow to cool slightly before pouring.

-Can hot chocolate be reheated?
 Yes, but reheat gently, don’t boil.
 You can reheat on the stove, or give your ‘non-metallic mug’ a few gentle blasts in the microwave, stirring in between, until it’s at the desired temperature.

-How to store left-over hot chocolate: Cool any leftover hot chocolate to room temperature, then refrigerate for up to 2 days.
+Cool any leftover hot chocolate to room temperature, then refrigerate for up to 2 days.
 Reheat as per instructions above.

-What’s the difference between Hot Chocolate and Hot Cocoa?
 Hot chocolate is made with ‘real’ chocolate whereas hot cocoa is made from cocoa powder.
 Hot chocolate is richer and more creamy due to the cocoa butter present in the chocolate.